Carrying cost: Why do companies hold inventory

-Dead inventory or dead stock is consisting of different kinds of products that was outdated or only a few consumer requests this kind of product.
-So manager pulled them from store shelves.
+"Dead inventory", or "dead stock" consists of stock that is outdated or where only a few consumers request this kind of product.
+Such stock is likely to have been withdrawn from store shelves.
 To reduce costs of holding this kinds of products, company could hold discount events or imply price reduction to attraction consumers attentions.

 Ways to reduce carrying cost

 Most businesses see profit maximizing as their primary objective.
-In order to reach higher profit here are some methods of reducing carrying cost.
+To reach higher profit here are some methods of reducing carrying costs.